 The much-anticipated XXII Carat villa complex on the celebrity-peppered Palm Jumeriah in Dubai boasts some of the most expensive bathrooms in the world.

 Set to open later in the year, each of the 22 properties comes complete with deep tubs carved out of precious rock crystals sourced from the Brazilian Amazon jungle.

-The outside of the bathing vessels were then left intentionally untouched to ‘highlight the contrast between nature and workmanship’.
+The outside of the bathing vessels was then left intentionally untouched to ‘highlight the contrast between nature and workmanship’.

 The Mediterranean-style holiday villas at the XXII Carat, masterminded by a Russian property developer, are on the market for between £8.5million ($10.8million) and £19million ($24.5million).

-Each have seven bedrooms, so that the occupiers can invite friends and family to stay.
+Each has seven bedrooms so that the occupiers can invite friends and family to stay.

-Despite the eye watering price tag, 30 per cent of the properties have already been snapped up.
+Despite the eye-watering price tag, 30 percent of the properties has already been snapped up.